schlick7/LuteForMobile/docs/stuff.md

 # Statistics Screen

+- When multiple languages are selected it should show a line for each language in the line graphs and a bar for each language in the bar graph.
+- Use Hive-ce on the backend.

 # Terms Screen

-Add the Status highlights to the status labels in the term statistics card and add the language name to the right of the term statitics label.

 # Reader